Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Framework

 \subsection{DiD and Matching DiD Estimators}

-Since our setup is asymptotically equivalent to the counterpart in \cite{ham2024benefits}, we propose finite sample analogs of their relevant estimators\footnote{We remark that they and the existing literature (e.g., \cite{chabe2017should}) only analyze the asymptotic bias, thus the estimators are defined using the population level expected values. \ref{Appendix A} provides more details.}.
+The existing literature (e.g., \cite{chabe2017should}; \cite{ham2024benefits}) considers only estimators defined at the population level in terms of limiting expected values.
+In this section, we introduce finite-sample analogues of the DiD and matching DiD estimators.
+In particular, since our setup is asymptotically equivalent to the counterpart in \cite{ham2024benefits}, we propose finite sample analogues of their relevant estimators and justify that they converge in probability to the corresponding limiting expected values.

 We first propose the classic unmatched DiD estimator that one uses in a canonical two time period setting:

-To conduct valid asymptotic analysis, we assume a standard condition that the treated group remains a substantial portion of the total sample in the limit.
+Due to the randomness in the number of treated units $n_1$, to conduct valid asymptotic analysis, we assume a standard condition that the treated group remains a substantial portion of the total sample in the limit.
 Formally, we have \begin{assumption}[\textbf{Boundedness in Treatment Group Fraction}] \end{assumption}

-This assumption leads to the standard consistency result that the classic unmatched DiD estimator proposed in Equation \eqref{Eq DiD} converges in probability to $\mathbb{E}\left[\hat{\tau}_{\text{DiD}} \right]$ (proven in \ref{Appendix A.1}).

 We then introduce two matching DiD estimators: 1) matching on observed covariates and 2) matching on both observed covariates and pre-treatment outcome(s).
-For mathematical clarity and preciseness, we revisit and formally state some core matching assumptions that are also employed in \cite{ham2024benefits} prior to proposing finite sample analogs of theirs.
-In particular, for the purpose of isolating discrepancy due to matching as an approach versus its practical implementation, we maintain an assumption of arbitrarily close-to-perfect 1:1 matching throughout this paper.
-Formally, we have
+For the purpose of isolating discrepancy due to matching as an approach versus its practical implementation, we assume (asymptotically) close-to-perfect matching without replacement.
+As sample sizes increase, discrete covariates with a finite number points are perfectly matched, so they can be easily dealt with by conditioning on their values.
+For continuous covariates, regularity conditions under which such approximations are valid can be found in e.g., \cite{abadie2006large}, \cite{abadie2012martingale} and \cite{abadie2022robust}.
+Similar to \cite{chabe2017should} and \cite{ham2024benefits}, we also intend to use this assumption to convey an ``idealized'' setting for illustrating the main insights, and therefore we do not explicitly state the associated technical conditions.